Deleting edges to restrict the size of an epidemic in temporal networks

-\paragraph*{Our contribution}
+\paragraph*{Our contribution.}

-We consider two natural deletion problems for temporal graphs and we study their computational complexity, both in the traditional and the parameterized sense, subject to natural parameters.
-In the first problem, namely \textsc{Temporal Reachability Edge Deletion} (for short, \tempEdgeDel), given a temporal graph $(G,\timeFunc)$ and two natural numbers $k,h$, the goal is to delete at most $k$ edges from $(G,\timeFunc)$ such that, for every vertex $v$ of $G$, there exists a temporal path to at most $h-1$ other vertices.
-The second problem, namely \textsc{Temporal Reachability Time-Edge Deletion} (for short, \tempEdgeLabelDel), is similar, with the only difference that now we delete up to $k$ time labels on edges (or ``time-edges''), instead of $k$ edges.
-Here, a time-edge is a pair $(e,t)$, where $t\in \lambda(e)$, i.e.~the appearance of edge $e$ at time $t$.
+We consider a natural deletion problem for temporal graphs, namely \textsc{Temporal Reachability Edge Deletion} (for short, \tempEdgeDel), as well as its optimisation version, and study its computational complexity, both in the traditional and the parameterised sense, subject to natural parameters.
+Given a temporal graph $(G,\timeFunc)$ and two natural numbers $k,h$, the goal is to delete at most $k$ edges from $(G,\timeFunc)$ such that, for every vertex $v$ of $G$, there exists a temporal path to at most $h-1$ other vertices.

-In Section \ref{sec:NPhard}, we prove our hardness results for \tempEdgeDel\ and \tempEdgeLabelDel.
-Namely we show that they are both NP-complete, even on a very restricted class of temporal graphs.
-In particular, this NP-hardness reduction implies that both problems are \emph{para-NP-hard} (i.e.~NP-hard even for constant-valued parameters) with respect to each one of the parameters $h$, or maximum temporal total degree $\Delta_{G,\timeFunc}$ (i.e.~the maximum number of time-edges incident to a vertex in~$(G,\lambda)$), or lifetime of $(G,\lambda)$ (i.e.~the maximum label assigned by $\lambda$ to any edge of $G$).
+In Section \ref{sec:NPhard}, we show that \tempEdgeDel\ is NP-complete, even on a very restricted class of graphs.
+We give two different reductions.
+The first shows that, assuming the Exponential Time Hypothesis, we cannot improve significantly on a brute-force approach when considering how the running-time depends on the input size and the number of permitted deletions.
+The second demonstrates that \tempEdgeDel\ is \emph{para-NP-hard} (i.e.~NP-hard even for constant-valued parameters) with respect to each one of the parameters $h$, maximum degree $\Delta_G$, or lifetime of $(G,\lambda)$ (i.e.~the maximum label assigned by $\lambda$ to any edge of $G$).